Explore Our History Through Key Dates

 Resurrecting her grandmother’s design archives, Sister Parish Design is founded by Susan Crater.

-Crater devotes herself to her family's design legacy, and co-authors Sister's biography with her mother, Sister's daughter Apple Parish Bartlett.
+Crater devotes herself to her family's design legacy, and co-authors Sister's biography, Sister: The Life of the Legendary American Interior Decorator Mrs. Henry Parish II, with her mother, Sister's daughter Apple Parish Bartlett.

 2019